How To Get Lots of (Real) Facebook Likes And Engagement

 Ask yourself if the content is funny, interesting, unusual or attractive.
 What is appealing about it?
 Does it appeal generally to the public or to a specific group of people?
 For example, an article on “How To Make Funny Balloon Animals” is probably going to have appeal to a wider range of people than “Myrtleford Button Exhibition 2014”.

 Remember that people on Facebook have short attention spans.
 If they open up your link to see a wall of text or standard, boring pictures, they will bounce away pretty quickly.
 Make sure that you grab them in the most compelling manner possible with the appearance of the page and the way in which it is written.

 “Compelling” in this instance does not mean having any sentence that involves CAPITAL LETTERS or multiple exclamation marks (!!!) or uses sales copy in brilliant Web 2.0 fonts.
 Keep the fonts looking as normal as possible.

 Compelling is when you subtly invite attraction, such as asking a question, teasing the reader with what’s coming next, giving interesting information about what the content is about, or making a unique dramatic statement.
 An example of an interesting introduction can be found on this page.

 Pair the great text with an inviting photo, which is an amazing masterpiece of what you are talking about or is really funny and will make people look twice.
 It can be hard to find good social-type photos for free on the internet, so consider investing in stock photos or making your own original and unique images to attract people.
-You can see a good example of funny photos being used to effect here.

 Lastly, remember that content that does well on social media is not anally retentive.
 That is, it is meant for a happy and relaxed reading experience that keeps the reader fascinated.
 Ditch any depressive diary entries, long informational articles full of gobbledegook that do not have wide appeal or articles that are heavy on pressure selling.
 No one wants to read this stuff in their spare time.